99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 There are two types of API logging in CloudWatch: execution logging and access logging.

+Namespace is a container for CloudWatch metrics.
+Metrics in different namespaces are isolated from each other, so that metrics from different applications are not mistakenly aggregated into the same statistics.

 Cloudwatch Synthetics scripts that monitor APIs, URLs, Website workflow ecc... and check the availability and correct operation of these elements reproduces what customers do on a website for example, access to Headless chrome